cwood821/notes/react/hooks.md

     // will only create a new function when searchText changes }, [searchText]);

-  // If Search re-renders but searchText has not changed, the function won't change
+  // If Search re-renders but searchText has not changed, a new function will not be
-  // and it won't break memoization return <SearchResults searchText={searchText} clickHandler={handler} />
+  // created which would break memoization return <SearchResults searchText={searchText} clickHandler={handler} />

 }